decidim-archive/training/Installation_and_Customisation.md

   - name: ISO 630 Native name.
 This is the label displayed in the language switcher widget.

 ## Customising the UI
 All UI strings can be translated. for each of the available languages please make sure a corresponding set of UI language customisations exist.
-These are organised in the `config` directory with a sub-directory for each language, each containing 2 files.
+These are organised in the `content` directory with a sub-directory for each language, each containing 2 files.
 - `phrasing.json` - These are the section titles, sub-titles, button and link labels of the UI.
 - `iconmap.json` - This contains a list of all tags used in the content, each mapped to an icon name from the [font-awesome](http://fontawesome.io/icons/) icon library.
 These icons are used as icons for the filters in the UI.
   - The labels are case sensitive and should match exactly the tags being used.
   - The icon eg. `fa-cogs` should match the icon class names as specified by font-awesome.

 ## Customising the base html, fonts and styles.

 ### HTML
-- The base html template is in `public/index.html` file.
+- The base html template is in `app/public/index.html` file.
 - Please ensure that a `<div id="curricula-ui"></div>` element exists.
 - You can edit metadata, title, add external styles and js in here.

 ### Fonts
-- Custom fonts for the UI can be added to the `public/assets/fonts`
+- Custom fonts for the UI can be added to the `customisations` folder and then added to `typo.scss` file.
-- Please include fonts in `.eot, .svg, .woff, .woff2, .otf, .ttf` formats
-- add a `@font-face` declaration for each font in `public/assets/css/typo.scss` (use one of the existing declarations as an example)

 ### styles
-- In `public/assets/css/configuration.scss` you can override or customise the styles of the UI
+- In `customisations` you can override or customise the styles of the UI
 - the stylesheet is in scss format.
+- by convention any `configuration.scss` and `typo.scss` file in the `customisations` directory will overwrite styles of the session-ui-npm package.